Posted on 15/03/2018 by laylan

 Two kinds of planes can land at Concordia: the Basler (DC3), and the Twin otter (DHC-6), which must stop at midpoint to refuel.
 “Midpoint” is, simply put, a few barrels of fuel in the middle of nowhere, next to the raid track, between Concordia and Prud’homme.

 The pilots and co-pilots try to get as much rest as they can in-between their flights, but we do get a few chances to speak with them and hear all about their summer campaign and the other stations.
-This is how I learn that the pizza at the Italian station McMurdo is the best in Antarctica.
+This is how I learn that the pizza at the US station McMurdo is the best in Antarctica.

 The pilots are obviously extremely competent and experienced in flying in unique environments.
 They must land on ice, take off at high altitude, and operate complex machines in extreme temperatures and on a continent where the sky and snow-covered ground often blur into one.